 #7 History of Spinalonga

-#8 restaurants near Spinalonga
+#8 Restaurants near Spinalonga

-On Spinalonga itself there is no gastronomic refreshment stop, but only a snack bar for (overpriced) drinks and snacks.
-If you want, you can stop by one of the cozy taverns in Plaka or Elounda after visiting Leprosy Island.
-Many restaurants in Plaka overlooking Spinalonga are charming but don’t offer good value for money.
+There are no dining options on Spinalonga itself, only a snack bar selling (overpriced) drinks and snacks.
+However, after visiting the leper colony, you can stop by one of the cozy taverns in Plaka or Elounda.
+The restaurants in Plaka with a view of Spinalonga are charming but do not offer good value for money.
 Here are our recommendations:

-PORTA | Resto Bar (Plaka): Modern wine restaurant just above the port of Plaka with a view of Spinalonga.
-In addition to typical Greek cuisine there are also international dishes.
-Friendly owner couple and attentive staff, fair prices and relaxed atmosphere.
+PORTA | Resto Bar (Plaka): A modern wine restaurant right above Plaka’s harbor with a view of Spinalonga.
+In addition to traditional Greek cuisine, they also serve international dishes.
+Friendly owners and attentive staff, fair prices, and a relaxed atmosphere.

-#9 Hotel tips for Spinalonga (Elounda)
+#9 Hotel Tips for Spinalonga (Elounda)

 Beautiful accommodations in the region